Residency Training Program

 Prior to entering the initial (PGY-II) year of the Boston Medical Center Residency Training Program in Ophthalmology, all residents must satisfactorily complete a post-graduate clinical year of training (PGY-I) in a program approved and accredited by the ACGME or by the Royal College of Physicians and Surgeons of Canada.
 During the first weeks of training, residents are introduced to their clinical activities with close supervision.
 The introductory lecture series and tutorial program in the first weeks eases the transition of new residents into their role as ophthalmic specialists.
 After this initial period, the balance between supervision and resident independence is gradually modified to encourage the residents’ self-sufficiency and confidence and to keep pace with their increasing ability and responsibilities.

 The first year of training centers around the evaluation of ambulatory patients in varied settings.
 Each new resident is guided into the nuances of ocular diagnosis and the medical and surgical treatment of ocular diseases and ophthalmic emergencies.
 During each first-year rotation, the resident serves on a variety of general and subspecialty services in order to gain broad exposure to the entire spectrum of eye disease.
-Each resident spends three months at the Trygve Gundersen Eye Center and six months at the Ambulatory Care Center Eye Clinic of the Boston Medical Center.
-The two clinics, located within easy walking distance, are fully supervised by the Boston Medical Center Ophthalmology faculty.
+Each resident spends 9 months at the Ambulatory Care Center Eye Clinic of the Boston Medical Center.
+Theclinics are fully supervised by the Boston Medical Center Ophthalmology faculty.
 The remaining three months are spent at the Boston Veterans Administration Healthcare System.
 All Boston VA clinics are staffed by faculty from Boston University and the VA, providing general eye, cataract, cornea, retina, glaucoma, ophthalmic laser, oculoplastics, neuro-ophthalmology, and in-patient consultation services.